Browse Rentals

 What is Compost?

-Now that you know how to compost in an apartment, you’ll need compost components.
+Now that you know how to compost in an apartment, you’ll need to know what you can and can't compost.

 Start with kitchen scraps, like fruit and vegetable scraps, coffee grounds, filters, egg shells, tea bags, tea leaves, nut shells, herb trimmings, stale or moldy foods, vegetable cooking water, fruit juices, or vegetable juices.
 All these materials can be chopped or shredded into small pieces before adding them to the compost piles.